statisticalbiotechnology/bibook/bibook/phylogenetics/introduction/intro.md

 ## Clades

-A **clade** contains an ancestor and all of its descendants and is therefore monophyletic.
-A group assembled from several lineages while excluding some of the descendants of their most recent common ancestor, or some of its descendants, is not a clade.
-Such groupings may be polyphyletic or paraphyletic.
+A **clade** consists of an ancestor and all of its descendants.
+Such a group is called **monophyletic**.
+Groups that are not clades come in two kinds:

+- A **paraphyletic** group contains a common ancestor but only some of its descendants.
+Reptiles excluding birds is a classic example.
+- A **polyphyletic** group collects members from separate lineages without including their most recent common ancestor.
+Warm-blooded animals, grouping birds with mammals, is an example.

 ## Exercises

 1. Explain why rotating branches around an internal node does not create a new tree.
 2. In `((A,B),(C,D));`, which pairs are sister taxa?
 Is A more closely related to C than to D?
-3. Write a Newick tree in which A and C are sister taxa and B is more distant to these.
+3. Write a Newick tree in which A and C are sister taxa and B is more distant from them.
 4. Why is an inferred internal node not normally interpreted as one of the sampled sequences?